 What you realize, upon entering León’s family home (aka Alfonsia) is that while Jorge may have the resume to pique the international attention Alfonsia is receiving, this is definitely a family affair.

-I was entranced by the experience.
+Breakfast at Alfonsina unfolded before me like a love letter to Oaxaca and I was entranced by the experience.
 While the food seemed so simple, it carried with it generations of thoughtfulness.

 With our stomachs full from our soul-soothing breakfast, we made our way to our next destination, the Taller Jacobo y Maria Ángeles (workshop) in San Martin Tilcajete to check out the incredible woodcarved alebrijes.
 I’ve done the tour many times, so I sat in their courtyard enjoying the sun on my face while gazing out at some fabulous pieces surrounding me.